Meet Our Staff

 Clinician / Doctoral Trainee

-At the SMart Center, Caroline consults with families and treats individuals with Selective Mutism and an array of mental health disorders.
-In addition, Caroline performs testing/assessments, including Full Psychological Batteries, ADHD, & Autism Spectrum Disorder testing.
-She also leads support and treatment groups, such as CommuniCamp™.
+At the SMart Center, Omnia consults with families and treats individuals with Selective Mutism and an array of mental health disorders.
+In addition, Omnia performs testing/assessments, including Full Psychological Batteries, ADHD, & Autism Spectrum Disorder testing.
+She also leads support and treatment groups, including CommuniCamp™ and our 6-Week, Virtual Social Skills Series.

 Clinician / Doctoral Trainee